adamheldring/AH2019/code/src/pages/news/2019-10-26-aln-remix/index.md

 photoCredit: ""
 ---

-### I have made a remix Another Late Night's song "Will You Still Love Me" that was released today along with their original single.
+### I have made a remix of Another Late Night's song "Will You Still Love Me" that was released today along with their original single.

 Another Late Night is a newly formed band with members that have been an important part of the Eskilstuna music community for a long time.
 We share the same hometown, I consider them good friends and I had a really good time working on their sounds.